Can you really make a website in under 5 minutes? And on a budget?

-You need to get to know your Dashboard – it’s your control tower for everything you do, and although it may look complicated it’s actually simple to navigate and will help achieve what you need to.
+You need to get to know your Dashboard – it’s your control tower for everything you do, and although it may look complicated it’s simple to navigate and will help achieve what you need.

 You can locate your Dashboard by typing in

 There are lots of free themes available, and it might be a good idea to start with one of those so that you can play around with it and get a feel for customizing your site.
 Go to ‘Appearance’ on the sidebar, and click ‘Themes.’
 Have a good browse around the different themes available, and look especially for ‘responsive’ themes, i.e., those that will look attractive on any mobile device.
 You can use keywords and filters to locate themes that work best for you.

 Then, when you’re ready, you might want to progress to a theme that you pay for.
 Have a look at ThemeForest.net for a vast selection of themes to choose from, with a range of price-tags.
 We are using Enfold on HostingManual.net, also bought on ThemeForest.

 Why choose a Premium Theme?

 - you get more flexibility with the designing and building of your site.